 If you want to start a successful blog, you first need to learn how to choose a blog niche.
 Most of us started our first blogs on no particular topic or a topic that sounded neat at the time.
 Then when we couldn’t monetize it or get it to rank in search or social media, we gave up.

 Chances are you just picked the wrong niche, and everything else flowed from that.
 Picking the right niche for you is the first and probably most important decision you can make when starting a blog.
-It’s even more important than deciding your domain name, because your domain name should reflect your niche.
+It’s even more important than choosing your domain name, because your domain name should reflect your niche.

 Here’s how to choose a good one.